The video experts blog

 Here’s how to embed live streaming video on your web page:

-- Go to your account dashboard and navigate to the HTML5 live channel or on-demand video content that you wish to embed.
+- Go to your account dashboard and navigate to the HTML5 live channel or on-demand video content you wish to embed.

 - Click “Publish Settings” in the drop-down menu.

 - Select the width and height for your embed code.
-Feel free to simply use the default if you don’t know which to use.
+Feel free to use the default if you don’t know which to use.

 - Select all the code in the text box and copy it to your clipboard.